- Ph.D., Massachusetts Institute of Technology, 1992

 Need for Further Study

-We are on the verge of an explosion in new sequencing and single cell imaging data.
+We are in the midst of an explosion of new sequencing and single cell imaging data.
 Understanding and integrating this data will require new mathematical and computational tools.

 Research in Plain Language